FailAcademy/learning/wdp-vancouver/_slides/week-04/03-es2015-refactoring.md

 ---

-# Developing with ES2015 & Webpack
+# Refactoring ES5 to ES2015

 ---